hkleen/KiBot/docs/source/configuration/outputs/PositionOptions.rst

 -  ``gerber_board_edge`` :index:`: <pair: output - position - options; gerber_board_edge>` [:ref:`boolean <boolean>`] (default: ``false``) Include the board edge in the gerber output.
 -  ``include_virtual`` :index:`: <pair: output - position - options; include_virtual>` [:ref:`boolean <boolean>`] (default: ``false``) Include virtual components.
 For special purposes, not pick & place.
-   Note that virtual components is a KiCad 5 concept.
+   Note that virtual components is a KiCad 5 concept. |br|
    For KiCad 6+ we replace this concept by the option to exclude from position file.
 -  ``pre_transform`` :index:`: <pair: output - position - options; pre_transform>` [:ref:`string <string>` | :ref:`list(string) <list(string)>`] (default: ``'_null'``) Name of the filter to transform fields before applying other filters.
    A short-cut to use for simple cases where a variant is an overkill.